 - Uber: A 15-minute Uber ride in Santo Domingo can cost you somewhere between $3-$10, terrible traffic included.

 - Food: For $6 you can get an entire plate of rice, salad, beans, and pollo guisado plus a coke!
-And if you’re there long enough to do grocery shopping, the prices on local homegrown fruits and vegetables will turn you into a chef.
+And if you’re there long enough to do grocery shopping, the prices on local homegrown vegetables and Dominican fruits will turn you into a chef.
 I couldn’t stop making my own fresh passion fruit juice!

 However, just because a place is more affordable to you does not mean you should underpay or exploit locals.
 Don’t be that kind of problematic traveler/expat in the Dominican Republic.
 Please remember to pay locals fairly and tip them for their good service!